Bounce review: A perfect social package of cocktails, pizza and Ping Pong

 To read Metro Girl’s other restaurant and pub reviews, click here.

-Posted on 28 December 2013, in Activities, Grub, London, Nightlife and tagged Bounce, Chancery Lane, cocktails, eating, holborn, Italian food, London bars, Ping Pong, pizza, table tennis.
+Posted on 28 Dec 2013, in Activities, Grub, London, Nightlife and tagged cocktails, Holborn, Italian food, pizza.
 Bookmark the permalink.
-2 Comments.
+6 Comments.